 9. Join the Facebook page Alibabatrek

 The Facebook page Alibabatrek and Tripadvisor is a great resource if you need any tip from locals on how to plan a perfect trip to Iran.
 As a matter of fact, this post has been concocted also keeping in mind the questions and issues raised by the members of the group as they asked locals for information about tourism in Iran and how to get by in their country.
-In the group, you can ask both Iranians and foreigners who have already travelled to the Islamic Republic for help on different issues such as visa inquiries, best restaurants, hotels and whatever you can think of.
+In the group, you can ask both Iranians and foreigners who have already traveled to the Islamic Republic for help on different issues such as visa inquiries, best restaurants, hotels and whatever you can think of.

 As you might know, Facebook in Iran is blocked by government filters, so to access it you need a VPN.